dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 * Using a large range of policies (for different room numbers or ages, for example), so it doesn’t make sense to add each individual authorization policy with an `AuthorizationOptions.AddPolicy` call.
 * Creating policies at runtime based on information in an external data source (like a database) or determining authorization requirements dynamically through another mechanism.

+[View or download sample code](https://github.com/aspnet/AuthSamples/tree/master/samples/CustomPolicyProvider) from the [aspnet/AuthSamples GitHub repository](https://github.com/aspnet/AuthSamples).
+Download the aspnet/AuthSamples repository ZIP file.
+Unzip the *AuthSamples-master.zip* file.
+Navigate to the *samples/CustomPolicyProvider* project folder.

-## Customizing policy retrieval
+## Customize policy retrieval

 ASP.NET Core apps use an implementation of the `IAuthorizationPolicyProvider` interface to retrieve authorization policies.
-By default, [DefaultAuthorizationPolicyProvider](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.authorization.defaultauthorizationpolicyprovider) is registered and used. `DefaultAuthorizationPolicyProvider` returns policies from the `AuthorizationOptions` provided in an `IServiceCollection.AddAuthorization` call.
+By default, [DefaultAuthorizationPolicyProvider](/dotnet/api/microsoft.aspnetcore.authorization.defaultauthorizationpolicyprovider) is registered and used. `DefaultAuthorizationPolicyProvider` returns policies from the `AuthorizationOptions` provided in an `IServiceCollection.AddAuthorization` call.

 You can customize this behavior by registering a different `IAuthorizationPolicyProvider` implementation in the app’s [dependency injection](xref:fundamentals/dependency-injection) container.

 The `IAuthorizationPolicyProvider` interface contains two APIs:

-* [GetPolicyAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getpolicyasync?view=aspnetcore-2.0#Microsoft_AspNetCore_Authorization_IAuthorizationPolicyProvider_GetPolicyAsync_System_String_) returns an authorization policy for a given name.
+* [GetPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getpolicyasync#Microsoft_AspNetCore_Authorization_IAuthorizationPolicyProvider_GetPolicyAsync_System_String_) returns an authorization policy for a given name.
-* [GetDefaultPolicyAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getdefaultpolicyasync?view=aspnetcore-2.0) returns the default authorization policy (the policy used for `[Authorize]` attributes without a policy specified).
+* [GetDefaultPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getdefaultpolicyasync) returns the default authorization policy (the policy used for `[Authorize]` attributes without a policy specified).

 By implementing these two APIs, you can customize how authorization policies are provided.